nesium/xcode-color-assets/README.md

 # Xcode Color Assets

 This project allows you to create Xcode Assets catalogs for your colors.
-Instead of tediously creating your named colors in Xcode's UI you can create a CSS-like document and have your Asset catalog created programmatically.
+Instead of tediously creating your named colors in Xcode's UI you can create a CSS-like document and have your Asset catalog generated programmatically.
 Specify colors in hex (with a twist, to allow specifying the alpha value in percent) and RGBA.
 Use variables for your colors and support dark mode.
 Finally, generate a corresponding Swift file to reference the created colors safely in your code.

 Turn this…